ShireenKumar/c4c-challenge-fall-2024/README.md

     4a.
 The backend will be available at `http://localhost:4000`

 ## READ.ME
-Instructions: In terminal run 'npm install' then 'npm run dev'.
+Instructions: In the VS Code terminal run 'npm install' then 'npm run dev'.
 From there click 'http://localhost:3000' to view the website

 ● A high-level overview of the application